dfeshed/nw-ueba-saas/context/README.md

   <span class="entity" data-entity-id="10.20.30.40" data-meta-key="ip.src">10.20.30.40</span>
   ```

-In the latter scenario (b), the Component's `entityEndpointId` attr must be set to the id of the endpoint (concentrator/broker) from which the meta value was fetched.
+In the latter scenario (b), the Component's `entityEndpointId` attr must be set to either "IM" or "CORE", specifying where the meta value was fetched from (respectively, either the IM MongoDB or a Core Concentrator/Broker).
 Both the meta key & the endpoint id are required to validate the entity in this case.

 Note that any DOM elements found by this mixin and determined to be enabled for context-lookups will be checked for an `id` attribute.
 Those elements which don't have an `id` will be assigned an automatically generated id like `rsa-entity-<#>` where `<#>` is an auto-generated number.